DavidTheBugWriter/polymorphism/README.md

-# polymorphism
+# Go language polymorphism with interfaces

-This is really a gist.
+This is really a gist rather than a project.

 I had the idea of using several databases simultaneously within a project: I mght use Redis as a cache and a SQL and a NoSQL.
 This might actually be an architecture 'smell' in some instances but I became interested in how to do it and flailed a bit.
 Most examples were just very basic but I couldn't figure out, or find online, an example of how to use polymorphic interfaces for a generic database initialiser